 Workshop oriented research project

-A 2-hour written mid-term exam on the material presented during block 1 and block 2 of the course.
+A 2-hour written mid-term exam on the material presented during part 1 and part 2 of the course.

 An essay assignment: 50% of the final grade;

-A 2-hour written mid-term exam on the material presented during block 1 and block 2 of the course; 50% of the final grade.
+A 2-hour written mid-term exam on the material presented during part 1 and part 2 of the course; 50% of the final grade.